-Under the American Sun, an independently produced 60-minute film documentary currently in production, will trace the history of Filipino-American immigrants to Guam who resided in Camp Roxas in Agat after World War II as part of the military reconstruction effort.
+Under the American Sun, an independently produced 22-minute film documentary, traces the history of Filipino-American immigrants to Guam who resided in Camp Roxas in Agat after World War II as part of the military reconstruction effort.

 This is not an official list.
 The names shown here were compiled at the request of Camp Roxas descendants from several sources and from voluntary submissions.
 This list originally was not intended for public use and names may be omitted.
 This list represents only a small fraction of thousands of unaccounted names and is for informational purposes only.